Red Sea Coast Diving

 One of Egypt’s Top 5 dive spots, Safaga offers diverse barrier and table reef diving, a striking maze of coral pinnacles and walls plunging to over 300m depth.
 Enjoy breathtaking marine life at the iconic Salem Express wreck.

-Diving in Red Sea Coast
+Diving in the Red Sea Coast

 Year round diving, pleasant temperatures, above average visibility, marine species large and small, coral gardens beyond imagination, multiple shades of sparkling blue and exciting diving adventures; that sums up the Red Sea Coast in Egypt.
 Red Sea Coast diving really has something for everyone, from beautiful shallow corals and reef fish focused dives, to deep and more advanced diving opportunities for the Tec divers out there.
 Some areas have stronger currents and so there are some fantastic drift dives to be done here.
-The Red Sea has been established from a massive crack in the earth which also means incredibly deep depths, reaching up to 3000 metres.
+The Red Sea has been established from a massive crack in the earth which also means incredibly deep depths, reaching up to 3000 meters.
 This geographical phenomenon also explains how the small islands throughout the Red Sea emerged which are also great diving areas.

 The Red Sea, despite it being an incredibly popular diving destination for many years, is still in great condition and one of the main comments of divers is their surprise at the pristine state that the reefs are in.